Bright Brass Brads

 Write and read target words

-- Let the children write simple words that begin with /br/: brad, brass, brag, bring, brake, brace, brush, broke, brave, brim.
+- Let the children write words that begin with /br/: brad, brass, brag, bring, brake, brace, brush, broke, brave, brim.

 Write the initial cluster (br-) in front of word endings